France defence coach Shaun Edwards

 France lock Paul Willemse

-France laid the foundations for a potential Grand Slam with victories over and Wales, although the latter was an occasion Edwards was too tired to savour.
+France laid the foundations for a potential Grand Slam with victories over Italy and Wales, although the latter was an occasion Edwards was too tired to savour.

 “It was just very draining,” he says.
 “It was very emotional for me to go back to Cardiff and, after winning that match, I was absolutely shattered.
 I just wanted to go back to my hotel room, sit there with a glass of wine and then go to bed.